 The shadow of a fallen angel

-At home in Britain, a complete media storm broke out, with boulevard readers swallowing more or less true or utterly eloquent details about the obscenities perpetrated by “the most discerning man in the world.”
+A complete media storm broke out at home in Britain, with boulevard readers swallowing more or less true or utterly eloquent details about the obscenities perpetrated by “the most discerning man in the world.”
 An equally intense campaign ended with a later attempt to publish Crowley’s biography, The Drug Diary, preferring to withdraw it from the sale.

 Nevertheless, the publicly despised, impoverished, and skinny addict on heroin did not lack followers or mistresses, with whom he fathered other illegitimate children.
 Many of his partners ended up in the bottom of a bottle, in a madhouse, or by suicide.